SixNines/hp-anyware-session-metrics/README.md

-# PCoIP session metrics in AWS
+# HP Anyware PCoIP session metrics in the Amazon Cloud

-[HP Anywhere](https://www.hp.com/us-en/solutions/digital-workspaces.html) is a product that allows companys to grant remote access to virtual workstations using the [PCoIP protocol](https://www.teradici.com/what-is-pcoip), which offers a secure, high-definition and highly responsive computing experience when working on a remote desktop that can be hosted both onprem or in the cloud.
+[HP Anywhere](https://www.hp.com/us-en/solutions/digital-workspaces.html) is a product that allows high fidelity remote access to virtual workstations using the [PCoIP protocol](https://www.teradici.com/what-is-pcoip).
+It offers a secure, high-definition, and highly responsive computing experience when working on a remote desktop hosted either on premises or in the cloud.
+It's very popular for media, entertainment, gaming, and engineering users that want to use a remote high powered remote workstation for graphically demanding workloads.

-When this solution is used in AWS, there are many infrastructure patterns that can be followed to implement it, like [this doc](https://www.teradici.com/web-help/pcoip/anyware-architecture-guide/2022.07/connection_models/connection-models) shows.
+Here at Nextira, we have helped many clients use HP Anyware in AWS.
+There are many infrastructure patterns that can be followed to implement it based on your needs, like [this doc](https://www.teradici.com/web-help/pcoip/anyware-architecture-guide/2022.07/connection_models/connection-models) shows.

-Once your infrastructure is ready and fully functional, your users are ready to connect to their workstations, and the support and troubleshooting phase starts.
-Even though HP offers some tools to get metrics of a PCoIP session, like the [PCoIP Session Statistics Viewer](https://docs.teradici.com/knowledge/pcoip-session-statistics-viewer), it can sometimes be challenging to pull those metrics.
+But once your AWS/HP Anyware infrastructure is ready and fully functional, your users are ready to connect to their workstations, and the support and troubleshooting phase starts.
+Graphical performance can be affected by the PCoIP server, the end user's network connection, company firewalls, and load on the user's end client.
+When someone is having a poor graphical experience, you need metrics to find out where the issue lies.
+Even though HP offers some tools to get metrics of a PCoIP session, like the [PCoIP Session Statistics Viewer](https://docs.teradici.com/knowledge/pcoip-session-statistics-viewer), it can sometimes be challenging to pull those metrics into your existing observability systems to monitor them more proactively.

-In this post we will explore a possible solution to programatically push these metrics to AWS CloudWatch to empower your IT team to support your users.
+In this post we will explore a solution to programatically push these metrics to AWS CloudWatch to empower your IT team to support your users.

 ## Approach